Cristina-Becheru/snake-game/README.md

 ## User Experience (UX)
-The user experience for this project is divided into two sections.
+The user experience for this project is divided into two sections to address varying user needs and expectations: new users and frequent visitors.

 #### New Users
 As a new user: